-We use a CO2 supercritical extraction process, which is extracted right here in the UK.
-CO2 is one of the natural gases that makes up our air.
+Our CBD is extracted using a CO2 supercritical extraction process, CO2 is one of the natural gases that makes up our air.
 Using this process to strip the cannabinoids from the hemp cannabis flowers ensures a low environment impact as well as a purified clean extraction material.
-No solvents, heat or toxic chemicals are used in this process.

 How is it tested?

 We use only soil associated suppliers for our carrier oils, essential oils, clays, salts, waxes and plant butters.
-This ensures all our ingredients can be traced from crop to bottle and provide the highest quality of ingredients.
 After the CBD extraction process takes place our full spectrum CBD extracts are tested for quality of material and to provide a full cannabinoid profile.
 We then third party test the same batch of CBD to ensure all lab reports are correct and of the same quality.
 All are products are safety assessed, tested and made to GMP – Good Manufacturing Processes.
 Once a batch of our CBD products has been made, product samples are then sent for further testing to check quality and to ensure the correct amount of CBD and cannabinoids are present in the final product.

 Hemp, Cannabis, Marijuana – what’s the difference?